You know, I’m not much for measuring stuff in the kitchen.

 Around minute 5 or so, you can throw in some finely chopped garlic and ginger too.

-(And, if you want to get fancy, sprinkle some cumin, coriander or other spices into the heated oil 30 seconds before adding the onions, garlic and ginger.)
+(If you want to get fancy, sprinkle cumin, coriander or other spices into the heated oil 30 seconds before adding the onions, garlic and ginger.)

-2. While the onions, garlic and ginger are sauteing, roughly chop your core veggies (and/or fruits) of choice.
-For the apple-fennel-ginger soup pictured above, this meant chopping up 2 fennel bulbs (and a bit of the green stalks) and 2 Granny Smith apples.
+2. While the onions, garlic and ginger are sautéing, roughly chop your featured veggies (and/or fruits) of choice.
+For the fennel-apple-ginger-chard soup above, this meant 2 fennel bulbs (and a bit of the stalks), a whack of green chard, and a few slices of Granny Smith apple.

 3. Once the onions are soft and slightly golden, dump in the chopped veggies and/or fruits.
 Add a cup or so of water or simple soup stock (making sure it’s sugar-free), along with a sprinkle of any additional spices that strike your fancy.
-For the soup pictured, I added cumin and cinnamon along with some fresh thyme leaves.
+For the soup pictured, I added cumin and fresh thyme leaves.

-Sometimes I’ll add a splash of coconut aminos here too—but the “whether and when” of that is pretty random.
+Sometimes I’ll add a splash of coconut aminos too—but the whether and when of that is pretty random.
 Oh, and I generally add sea salt and cracked pepper just before eating, but you could do so during the cooking process instead.

 5. Once cooking seems complete, (carefully) dump the contents of the pot into a blender (we use a Vitamix) and puree until your soup reaches desired consistency.